ebpf-io/ebpf.io-website/content/static-pages/what-is-ebpf/index.md

 - Programs must fit within the size requirements of the system.
 It is not possible to load arbitrarily large eBPF programs.
 - Program must have a finite complexity.
 The verifier will evaluate all possible execution paths and must be capable of completing the analysis within the limits of the configured upper complexity limit.

+The verifier is meant as a safety tool, checking that programs are safe to run.
+It is not a security tool inspecting what the programs are doing.

 #### Hardening

-Upon successful completion of the verification, the eBPF program runs through a hardening process according to whether the program is loaded from a privileged or unprivileged process.
+Upon successful completion of verification, the eBPF program runs through a hardening process according to whether the program is loaded from a privileged or unprivileged process.
 This step includes:

 - **Program execution protection**: The kernel memory holding an eBPF program is protected and made read-only.
 If for any reason, whether it is a kernel bug or malicious manipulation, the eBPF program is attempted to be modified, the kernel will crash instead of allowing it to continue executing the corrupted/manipulated program.
 - **Mitigation against Spectre**: Under speculation CPUs may mispredict branches and leave observable side effects that could be extracted through a side channel.
 To name a few examples: eBPF programs mask memory access in order to redirect access under transient instructions to controlled areas, the verifier also follows program paths accessible only under speculative execution and the JIT compiler emits Retpolines in case tail calls cannot be converted to direct calls.